 The illegal status of drugs also raises another concern for researchers and study participants: what confidentiality is there in the information made available to researchers?
 Drug users might fear that a loss of confidentiality could imperil their employment or access to services such as insurance.
 Drug users, already a group targeted by law enforcement, may also be reluctant to participate in studies for fear of having information about their drug use being accessible to police.
-For example, in March 1999 questions were raised in the media as to how police officers were aware of the identity of persons registered in methadone maintenance programs.181 with using street drugs justifies the absence of studies on the impact of street drugs on the immune system.
-In fact, many research programs have involved illegal drugs.
-The illegality of a drug has not necessarily been a bar to research in the past, nor should it be a bar now.
+For example, in March 1999 questions were raised in the media as to how police officers were aware of the identity of persons registered in methadone maintenance programs.

 At present, records must be disclosed to the police if the police have a warrant to obtain them.
 Even the promise of confidentiality offered by the researchers cannot prevent the police or other state agencies from obtaining such information under a warrant.
-While the common law and provincial statutes establish a duty of confidentiality on health-care professionals, there is not
+While the common law and provincial statutes establish a duty of confidentiality on health-care professionals, there is not an absolute "privilege" protecting the confidentiality of information received by the professional, and the confidentiality is always subject to disclosure where "required by law" (meaning both legislation and the common law).